ZMelliti/commitrix/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **conduct@[yourdomain].com**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by **contacting the maintainers**.
 All complaints will be reviewed and investigated promptly.

 ## Attribution